kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/stadtteil/farmsen-berne.md

 distance: 16,27
 duration: 3:18
 tags:
-- Familie
+- family
-- Kleingarten
+- garden
-- Natur
+- nature
-- Ruhe
+- quiet
-- Wald
+- forest
-- Wasser
+- water
 ---

 Farmsen-Berne has a lot of *small garden clubs*, north of *Luisenhof* are mostly 3-storey estates, moderately pretty, but mostly quiet.